HanssonMagnus/HanssonMagnus.github.io/_posts/2017-10-17-ReLU-Nets-are-Splines.md

 \begin{equation}
     g(a) \equiv \max(0,a) \text{ and } g^{\prime}(a) =         \begin{cases}
             1 \text{ if } a > 0 \\
-            0 \text{ otherwise}
+            0 \text{ otherwise} \tag{3}
         \end{cases}
-        \tag{3}
 \end{equation}

 Already when looking at the ReLU function one can see that it looks like a linear spline.
 It has two "line parts" and one discontinuity at 0.
-By looking at equation 2 of this blog post one can see how $$z$$ is just an affine transformation of the input with a wrapper, i.e. $$g()$$.
+By looking at equation 2 one can see how $$z$$ is just an affine transformation of the input with a wrapper, i.e. $$g()$$.
 Since $$g()$$ is defined as the the ReLU function the hinge will be where the affine transformation is equal to zero.

 Solving for where the transformation is equal to zero,